vegaprotocol/specs/specs/0043-market-lifecycle.md

 - No trading is possible, no orders can be placed (except the liquidity provider order/shape that forms part of their commitment)
 - No market data (price, etc.) is emitted, no positions exist on the market, and no risk management occurs

+### Opening Auction

+### Active markets

+All markets have a "trading mode" (plus its configuration) as part of the [market framework](0001-market-framework.md).
+When a market is Active (i.e. it is open for trading), it will be in a trading period.
+Normally, the trading period will be defined by the trading mode (additionally, this is one period for the life of the market once it opens, but in future, trading modes may specify a schedule of periods).
+When created, a market will generally start in an opening auction period.
+Markets can also enter exeptional periods of either defined or indefinite length as the result of triggers such as price or liquidity monitoring or a governance vote (this spec does not specify any triggers that should switch periods, only that it must be possible).

 ### Pending